- Share this article on Facebook

 - Share this article on Tumblr

-Bear Stearns analyst Christopher Ensley said Wednesday that investors worry that the debt market sluggishness will foil financing plans for CKX’s buyout in explaining recent weakness in shares of the company, which owns the rights to such cultural icons as “American Idol,” Elvis Presley, Muhammad Ali and David Beckham.
+Bear Stearns analyst Christopher Ensley said Wednesday that investors worry that the debt market sluggishness will foil financing plans for the firm’s buyout in explaining recent weakness in shares of CKX, which owns the rights to such cultural icons as “American Idol,” Elvis Presley, Muhammad Ali and David Beckham.

-“With CKX trading at a 20% discount to its takeout price, we believe the market is placing a low probability on CKX receiving financing commitments by late September to go private,” he wrote.
+“With CKX trading at a 20% discount to its takeout price, we believe the market is placing a low probability on CKX receiving financing commitments by late September to go private,” Ensley wrote.

 When CKX announced its privatization plans in early June, the stock set 52-week highs and went as high as $15.34.
 However, it has fallen since then and closed down 1% on Wednesday at $11.11.

-Meanwhile, Cablevision said in a regulatory filing this week that it might change the financing structure behind a planned buyout by the Dolan clan.
-The deal that would take the firm private was in its original structure based on debt financing.
+Meanwhile, Cablevision, controlled by the Dolan family, said in a regulatory filing this week that it might change the financing structure behind a planned buyout by the clan.
+The deal that would take the firm private was in its original structure based on a lot of debt financing.

-However, Cablevision said, “If current unsettled conditions in the credit markets persist, the interest costs and transaction fees of the debt may be significantly higher than Cablevision’s current borrowing costs and higher than the costs related to such debt that were anticipated at the time the merger agreement was entered into.”
+However, Cablevision, led by chairman Charles Dolan and his son and CEO James, said in its filing, “If current unsettled conditions in the credit markets persist, the interest costs and transaction fees of the debt may be significantly higher than Cablevision’s current borrowing costs and higher than the costs related to such debt that were anticipated at the time the merger agreement was entered into.”

 Sign up for THR news straight to your inbox every day